If someone asks me how to navigate at sea if my GPS is dead, the first thing I would answer is never go out to sea without a backup GPS option.

 Before I continue, I would like to reiterate its position on this issue.
 The sea should not be underestimated.
 The weather can change instantly, and you must be constantly ready for extreme situations.

-So, it is just smart and safe to have the backup for important equipment and devices.
+So, it is just smart and safe to have a backup for important equipment and devices.
 I mean life-saving tools, navigation, radio, fuel, sails and spare parts.

-Let’s back to the topic, how to sail without GPS Magic wand.
-Better to say, how to navigate the high seas without electronic navigation equipment like GPS, radar, DECCA, LORAN and other.
+Let’s go back to the topic, how to sail without a GPS Magic wand.
+Better to say, how to navigate the high seas without electronic navigation equipment like GPS, radar, DECCA, LORAN, and others.

 My answer is yes, theoretically not necessary to know how to find your geographical position by Sun or Polar Star, or how to calculate the boat’s drift when sailing in flood tide or ebb tide.

-Having and knowing how to properly use GPS for boats, with updated electronic marine charts, will accomplish this task rather easy.
+Having and knowing how to properly use GPS for boats, with updated electronic marine charts, will accomplish this task relatively easily.

-Well, but what about the feeling of ancient mariner and romance?
-Why not try sextant and chronometer to obtain your geographical coordinates on the globe?
-Trust me; it is so great feeling when with the help of the sextant by determining the angle between the Sun and the horizon plus fixing the correct time you can find a ship’s position in pre-calculated tables.
+Well, but what about the feeling of the ancient mariner and romance?
+Why not try a sextant and a chronometer to obtain your geographical coordinates on the globe?
+Trust me; it is such a great feeling when, with the help of the sextant, by determining the angle between the Sun and the horizon, plus fixing the correct time, you can find a ship’s position in pre-calculated tables.

 I know it because I used to do it in my professional job on the board of merchant ship back in 80ies.